orar/questrar/ReadMe.md

 --
 We often tend to show a loading circle or gear icon on our buttons and pages and overlays when a particular request is in flight.
-And as soon as the request settles, the loading icon is cleared off and the content of the processed request (either successful or failed), is show to the user.
+And as soon as the request settles, the loading icon is cleared off and the content of the processed request (either successful or failed), is shown to the user.
-This is very nice when user sees request loading especially when network is a throttling to make the user calm and comfortable.
+This is very nice when user sees request loading especially when network is throttling to make the user calm and comfortable.
 This is often limited to a particular scope and often a particular element too.
 And if you are working with React, you would have to pass props around or declare a higher parent to pass request states among children.
-If we got the chance to hide some buttons somewhere, alert a notification, show a loading icon and many of that at once and seamlessly just because of a common(:precious) single request, then why not make it better with more control and accessibility with Questrar?
+If we got the chance to hide some buttons somewhere, alert a notification, show a loading icon and many of those at once and seamlessly just because of a common(:precious) single request, then why not make it better with more control and accessibility with Questrar?